Masthead

 o

-He is the author of five story collections, four novels, two books of essays, Notes Home from a Prodigal Son and the above mentioned Attack of the Copula Spiders, and The Enamoured Knight, a book about Don Quixote and novel form.
-His novel Elle won the 2003 Governor-General’s Award for Fiction, was a finalist for the IMPAC Dublin Literary Award, and was optioned by Isuma Igloolik Productions, makers of Atarnajuat, The Fast Runner.
+Glover is the author of five story collections, four novels, three books of essays, Notes Home from a Prodigal Son, Attack of the Copula Spiders, and The Erotics of Restraint, and The Enamoured Knight, a book about Don Quixote and novel form.
+His novel Elle won the 2003 Governor-General’s Award for Fiction, was a finalist for the IMPAC Dublin Literary Award, and was optioned by Isuma Igloolik Productions, makers of Atanarjuat, The Fast Runner.
 His story book A Guide to Animal Behaviour was a finalist for the 1991 Governor-General’s Award.
 His stories have been frequently anthologized, notably in The Best American Short Stories, Best Canadian Stories, and The New Oxford Book of Canadian Stories.
 He was the subject of a TV documentary in a series called The Writing Life and a collection of critical essays, The Art of Desire, The Fiction of Douglas Glover, edited by Bruce Stone.

-Since he washed up in the hinterlands of upstate New York in the early 1990s, Glover has taught at Skidmore College, Colgate University, Davidson College, the University at Albany-SUNY and the Vermont College of Fine Arts.
-He has been writer-in-residence at the University of New Brunswick, the University of Lethbridge, St. Thomas University and Utah State University.
-For two years he produced and hosted The Book Show, a weekly half-hour literary interview program which originated at WAMC in Albany and was syndicated on various public radio stations and around the world on Voice of America and the Armed Forces Network.
+Glover has taught at several institutions of high learning but mostly wishes he hadn’t.
+For two years he produced and hosted The Book Show, a weekly half-hour literary interview program which originated at WAMC in Albany and was syndicated on various public radio stations and around the world on Voice of America.
 He edited the annual Best Canadian Stories from 1996 to 2006.
 He has two sons, Jacob and Jonah, who will doubtless turn out better than he did.

 Senior Editors